sjancke/yaadoc/README.md

 yaadoc
 ======

-yeah an api documentation tool for java
+yeah a (real) api documentation tool for java

 roadmap to yaadoc
 ------